-One of the greatest and most costly public health challenges we face as a nation is the rise in chronic disease, including heart disease, stroke, Type II diabetes and some cancers.
-Alarming increases in obesity due to inadequate nutrition, unhealthy behaviors and a lack of physical activity is a major factor in this rise.
+One of the greatest and most costly public health challenges we face as a nation is the rise in chronic diseases, including heart disease, stroke, Type II diabetes, and some cancers.
+Alarming increases in obesity due to inadequate nutrition, unhealthy behaviors, and a lack of physical activity is a major factor in this rise.
 In the City of Richmond alone, it is reported that 63% of adults are overweight or obese, while 53% are physically inactive.
 To combat this, the Richmond City Health District is connecting Richmonders to a number of great resources.

-View this video to learn more about our Healthy Corner Stores initiative....
+Learn more about our Healthy Corner Stores initiative!

 Need help finding resources?